Ten Man Mop or Mr Reservoir Butler Rides Again

 Castle Music 2006 CD ALBUM RE-ISSUE

 The 2006 Castle Music CD re-issue had the following additional tracks.
-(Note that the second CD which contains the John Peel concert is actually available in much much better quality as a bootleg)
+(Note that the John Peel concert is actually available in much much better quality as a bootleg)

 CD1: 10.
 "General Taylor" (studio outtake) 11.
 "Rave On" ('scratched' effect, original single version) 12.
 "Rave On" (cleaned-up 'two verse' version) 13.
 "Rave On" (cleaned-up 'three verse' version)